GHutch55/fragments/README.md

 A modern code snippet manager designed for developers who value organization and quick access to their code libraries.

+## The Problem

+As developers, we constantly Google the same patterns, copy code from old projects, and struggle to remember that perfect regex from last month.
+Existing solutions like GitHub Gists lack organization, and IDE snippets are locked to one editor.

+## The Solution

+Fragments provides a fast, searchable library for your code snippets with smart tagging, folder organization, and a clean web interface.
+Think of it as your personal Stack Overflow that learns from your actual code patterns.

 ## Features

 - 🔍 **Full-text search** - Find snippets instantly across titles, content, and tags